MJ Melendez Preview, Player Props: Royals vs. Mariners

-On Friday, MJ Melendez (hitting .325 in his past 10 games) and the Kansas City Royals play the Seattle Mariners, whose starting pitcher will be Bryce Miller.
-First pitch is at 10:10 PM ET.
+MJ Melendez -- hitting .350 in his past 10 games -- will be in action for the Kansas City Royals versus the Seattle Mariners, with Logan Gilbert on the hill, on August 26 at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Athletics.
+In his previous game he had a one-hit performance (1-for-4) against the Mariners.

 MJ Melendez Game Info & Props vs. the Mariners